Arnold Palmer Invitational Preview, TV Times

 The PGA Tour heads for Bay Hill this week and the Arnold Palmer Invitational.
-Marc Leishman is defending champion and Tiger Woods will be seeking a ninth victory in the event.
+Northern Ireland’s Rory McIlroy is the defending champion.

 Arnold Palmer Invitational Preview, TV Times

-The prospect of a ninth Arnold Palmer Invitational victory for Tiger Woods will add considerable excitement to this week’s tournament at “Arnie’s place.”
-Following his tied second place finish in the Valspar Championship last week, Tiger will be looking to put the exclamation mark against his incredible comeback with a win at Bay Hill.
+The PGA Tour’s Florida swing continues with the Arnold Palmer Invitational where Rory McIlroy defends the title against a strong field.

-Tiger is one of a number of star names on the start sheet for the Arnold Palmer Invitational.
-Rory McIlroy starts again and he will be hoping to regain some form after missing the cut in the Valspar.
-2016 winner Jason Day tees it up, as do Justin Rose, Hideki Matsuyama and Rickie Fowler.
+Eight-time winner Tiger Woods has withdrawn from the tournament with a neck strain but there are a number of stars on the start sheet.
+Rory McIlroy starts again and he will be hoping to repeat his 2018 success at Bay Hill.
+2016 winner Jason Day tees it up, as do Justin Rose, Brooks Koepka, Bryson DeChambeau and Francesco Molinari.

 The Arnold Palmer Invitational began life in 1966 as the Florida Citrus Open Invitational.
 In 1979 the tournament became the Bay Hill Citrus Classic and, by 1996, was known as the Bay Hill Invitational.
 From 2007 Arnold Palmer took over as host of the event.
-This year’s hosts are Rickie Fowler, Peter Jacobsen and Nancy Lopez.
+This year’s hosts are Justin Rose, Golf Channel’s Kelly Tilghman and Orange County Mayor Jerry Demings.

 It’s a tournament that’s been won by some famous players over the years.
 Arnold Palmer himself, Lee Trevino, Hale Irwin, Payne Stewart, Fred Couples and Phil Mickelson have all been victorious.
 Tiger Woods won four times in a row from 2000 then again in 2008, 2009, 2012 and 2013.
-Last year, Marc Leishman came out on top.
-He finished one clear of Kevin Kisner and Charley Hoffman.
+Last year, Rory claimed his 14th PGA Tour title, making five birdies in his final six holes.

 The course at Bay Hill was designed by Dick Wilson and Joe Lee in 1961.
 Arnold Palmer proclaimed it the best course in Florida the first time he played it in the mid 60s and he later bought the club.
 In 2009, he completed a redesign of the course that added two shots to the par and repositioned almost every bunker.
+It’s still being altered and, this year, new tee boxes on the par-5 fourth hole and par-4 ninth have lengthened the course by 35 yards.

-The weather looks like being great and, with only light breezes to contend with, the scoring should be good.
+The weather looks to be fine until Sunday when a threat of rain could cause a problem.

 Venue: Bay Hill Club and Lodge, Orlando, Florida